JMitander/0xBuilder/CONTRIBUTING.md

 Configurationsure Environment Variables

-Copy the example environment file and customize it:
+Copy the  environment file and customize it:

 bash

-cp .env-example .env
+cp .env- .env

     Fill in your API keys and configuration settings in the .env file.
     Ensure all paths and addresses are correct.